E3SM-Project/ekea/docs/source/complex.rst

         [namepath]
         pio = skip_module
         :mpas_log_open =
+        mixing_length:compute_mixing_length:t_startf =
         parameters_tunable::initvars =

 As of this version, only one section of "[namepath]" is available in this file.

+All "namepaths" specified under "[namepath]" sectioin will be excuded from ekea analysis and kernel generation.

+":" in namepaths works as either a separator or any names.

+Exclusion action comes after the equal sign in the namepath line.
+If there is no execution action is specified, it default action is simply ignore the namepath.

+After equal sign of "pio" line, the "skip_module" is an action for ekea to skin the "pio" module. "skip_module" action order ekea skip any lines that contains the module name of "pio".
+By doing this, ekea skips any Fortran USE statements that contains "pio" module name.

+":mpas_log_open" tells ekea skip the Fortran statements that contains "mpas_log_open".
+Namepath is organized as a hierachy from module name through subroutine(function) name to a name in execution statements.
+For example, if a module "A" has a subroutine "B", and the subroutine "B" has a Fortran statment having "C" variable, then we can select the "C" by specifying namepath as "A:B:C".
+In case of ":mpas_log_open", because there exists ":" as the first characters, it selects all statements having "mpas_log_open" in any subroutine in any modules in a source file.
+The ":" acts as if it is "*" in "ls" linux command.

+"mixing_length:compute_mixing_length:t_startf" tells ekea to exclude the name of "t_startf" in the "compute_mixing_length" subroutine of the "mixing_length" module.

+"parameters_tunable::initvars" tells ekea to exclude the name of "initvars" in the module "parameters_tunable".

 Including artifacts manually
 ------------------------------------------------